Phone-Metal/Awesome-Best-Blogs/README.md

 * [Technology & Ethical Hacking Tutorials](https://github.com/Phone-Metal/Best-Blogs/blob/main/Technology%20%26%20Ethical%20Hacking.md)
 * [SEO-Web-Related](https://github.com/Phone-Metal/Best-Blogs/blob/main/SEO-Web-Related.md)

-## About :
+## Who-What-Why (About) :

 Don't waste time to find interesting web blogs or tutorials because this list is up for you, since people spend 22 percent internet time on blogs.
-Freely Fall In Love With Blogs Or Don't With the aid of this exclusive list of best blogs & informative content Around The Internet.
+Freely Fall In Love With Blogs (Or Don't) Follow the topics & blogs you like With the aid of this exclusive list of best blogs & informative content Around The Internet.
 ## License :

 [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)

 ## Contribution :

-If you want to make a contribution to the project and make it better, your support is very appreciated.
+> If you want to update or publish your own blog here, feel free to do so and expand to improve the project.
+Your support is highly appreciated

+> If Your Blog Appears Here And You Do Not Wish It To Appear Here Or Want To **Remove** It, Than Please Feel Free To *Remove* It Or Contact